fkoolhov/ft_printf/README.md

 # Important learnings
 1. I learned how to write variadic functions.
-2. I learned about the specifics of various conversions and was introduced to working with hexadecimals.
+2. I learned about the specifics of various conversions and learned to work with hexadecimals.

 I passed this project with 100%.